travis-ci/docs-travis-ci-com/user/common-build-problems.md

 <div id="toc"></div>

+## What does beta mean on Travis CI

+We mark all features that are in beta like this:

+> BETA Awesome new feature that does some stuff.
+{: .beta}

 ## My tests broke but were working yesterday

 A very common cause when a test is suddenly breaking without any major code